Saline County in the Civil War

 In the 20th century, Saline County experienced growth and modernization.
 The construction of major highways, such as Interstate 30, brought increased connectivity and opportunities for commerce.
 Today, Saline County is a thriving community with a diverse economy, including industries such as manufacturing, healthcare, and education.
 The county also offers a range of recreational opportunities, including fishing and boating on the Saline River, exploring historic sites, and enjoying its natural beauty.

-This timeline provides a concise overview of the key events in the history of Saline County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Saline County, Arkansas.

 • 1835 - Saline County is established on November 2nd, named after the salt springs found in the area.